xditya/GroupManager/README.md

 Can be found on telegram as [YanaBot Beta](https://t.me/pYanaBetaBot).

-Marie and I are moderating a [support group](https://t.me/YanaBotGroup), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+Yanabot and I are moderating a [support group](https://t.me/YanaBotGroup), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 Of course I'll also help when a database schema changes, and some table column needs to be modified/added.
 Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.